 Work with your holistic nutritionist to come up with the best dosages of these nutrients unique to you.
 I do this through the use of Spectracell testing in my office.

-Support Your Body’s Natural Detoxification
+Diet to Support Your Body’s Natural Detoxification

 Because reduced methylation contributes to poor detoxification, it’s important to support your body’s natural elimination pathways.